 What happens if your car has been declared a total loss?

 - Remove license plates.
-Remove both the front and back license plate and take them with you.
+Remove both the front and back license plates and take them with you.
 Leaving your plates where someone might take them can lead to complications down the road.
 The safest approach is to maintain possession of the license plates until they are no longer on your record with the DMV.

 How to dispute a total loss

-- Find market information on your vehicle.
+- Assess current market information on your vehicle.
 Using a resource like Kelley Blue Book, find out the average current market value of your vehicle make and model.
 This tool is excellent for providing ballpark figures.
 Yet, it may not be precise enough on its own to dispute the total loss declaration.

 How insurance companies value your vehicle